 We made the 4 hour trip down to our first event in Cambridge at Isleham Horse trials where we stay with friends for 3 days, consumed wine, share stories and ate lots of delicious meals.
-I was entered to ride Cathys homebred mare but she was sold a few days before so it was just Holly in the Novice and Lulu in the BE100, the girlies were fresh to say the least and we lost Lulu in the lorry park before we started.
-Luckily she’s no loony so she only cantered around making sure everyone knew she had arrived and then came back to lorry in time for a quick work in before dressage which was also a little fresh.
-We were last to compete in the BE100 so I was worried about running as the show jumping had become very deep and was causing some real problems and horses looked uncomfortable but Lulu was OK in warm up so I didn’t over jump and decided that a good forward rhythm would get me around… Which it did and she jumped very nicely, unfortunately rolling 3 poles, we went on to the xc for a fab clear.
-I am very happy to have Lulu back in full fitness and thrilled she got talent spotted.
+I was entered to ride Cathy's homebred mare but she was sold a few days before so it was just Holly in the Novice and Lulu in the BE100, the girlies were fresh to say the least and we lost Lulu in the lorry park before we started.
+Luckily she's no loony so she only cantered around making sure everyone knew she had arrived and then came back to the lorry in time for a quick work in before dressage which was also a little fresh.
+We were last to compete in the BE100 so I was worried about running as the showjumping had become very deep and was causing some real problems and horses looked uncomfortable but Lulu was OK in the warm-up so I didn't over jump and decided that a good forward rhythm would get me around...
+Which it did and she jumped very nicely, unfortunately rolling 3 poles, we went on to the xc for a fab clear.
+I am very happy to have Lulu back in full fitness and thrilled she got talent-spotted.

-Holly competed on the Sunday achieving a average test as she was tense, but then did a fantastic show jumping round just rolling the last pole.
-We then had an unsuccessful xc, she felt brilliant but the water was very early on and included a log in the water which Holly took a dislike to so I walked away, she felt good and I decided another trip schooling isn’t a problem and at least her show jumping showed a massive improvement.
+Holly competed on the Sunday achieving an average test as she was tense but then did a fantastic show jumping round just rolling the last pole.
+We then had an unsuccessful xc, she felt brilliant but the water was very early on and included a log in the water which Holly took a dislike to so I walked away, she felt good and I decided another trip schooling isn't a problem and at least her showjumping showed a massive improvement.

 Straight on the drawing board and the following week we were up at Somerford park farm with Holly and also Brady for his first schooling session, Holly was truly awesome.